This section of Ch. 5 will cover the following topics:

 To know where to put the apostrophe and whether or not to add an “s,” start by asking the question “Who or what does the possessing?”

-- If the answer is a word that ends in a letter other than an “s,” add an apostrophe and an “s.”
+- If the word ends in a letter other than an “s,” add an apostrophe and an “s.”
 For example: the children’s toys, the doctor’s visit

-- If the answer is a word that already ends in an “s” (which includes most plurals), add an apostrophe after the existing “s.”
+- If the word already ends in an “s” (most plurals), add an apostrophe after the existing “s.”
 For example: two birds’ nest, the girls’ bicycles

 - Occasionally, a word that ends in “s” needs another sound to make the possessive clear.
 For example: Texas’s border, the dress’s color, my boss’s instructions.
 Say the word aloud.
 If it needs another sound, you’ll hear it.
 Add the apostrophe and another “s.”